Are you in the middle of toilet training? This free printable potty training chart will set your child up for potty training success!

 5. Praise them when they stay dry

 When your child wakes up wet, avoid showing any negative attention.
-For some children, staying dry at night can be extremely difficult, and bedwetting has even been shown to have a genetic component to it.
+For some children, staying dry at night can be extremely difficult, and bedwetting has even been shown to have a genetic component.
 It is seldom your child’s fault when he wakes up wet.
 After all, no one likes to sleep in a wet bed or in wet pyjamas.
+Consider adding a mattress pad or liner to make clean-up easy.

 Potty training can be frustrating for parents and children, from taking them to the potty multiple times a day to changing sheets in the middle of the night.